-The liquidation period is the term for the 90-day period after the end of the period of performance for a grant that the Uniform Guidance allows for grant recipients to liquidate all financial obligations incurred under a Federal award (see 2 C.F.R.
+For most Federal grants, the liquidation period is the term for the 90-day period after the end of the period of performance for a grant that the Uniform Guidance allows for grant recipients to liquidate all financial obligations incurred under a Federal award (see 2 C.F.R.
 200.344).
 During this period, all outstanding payments due, related to encumbrances identified by September 30 need to be paid.